zheng0xd/JATIC-internal-docs/docs/process/index.md

 !!! note

     The items documented in this section are both technical and organizational.
-They include common methods of team organization, synchronized sprints, and usage of shared platforms.
+They include common methods of team organization, synchronized sprints, and usage of common platforms.

 !!! tip